KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 A configuration that incorporates structural elements from a source while lacking attribution coupling — extractive use without acknowledgment.

 **Definition 8 (Clone):**
-A configuration whose complete field signature correlates with a source beyond independent-emergence probability, while claiming generative independence and lacking attribution coupling.
+A configuration whose complete field signature correlates with a source beyond independent-emergence probability, while claiming generative independence and lacking attribution coupling; high-fidelity replication of a complete structural framework with suppressed or absent attribution.

 **Definition 9 (Coherence Audit):**
 A systematic five-domain structural evaluation of a configuration's field signature, assessing alignment between surface presentation and structural reality.